NavpreetSamra/tiledesk-docs/docs/Web SDK.md

 * **hideHeaderCloseButton**: Hide the close button in the widget header.
 Permitted values: true, false.
 The default value is false.

-* **isOpen**: if it is true, the chat window is automatically opened when the widget is loaded.
+* **isOpen**: if it is true, the chat window is automatically open when the widget is loaded.
 Permitted values: true, false.
 Default value : false

-* **fullscreenMode**: if it is true, the chat window is opened in fullscreen mode.
+* **fullscreenMode**: if it is true, the chat window is open in fullscreen mode.
 Permitted values: true, false.
 Default value : false

 ### Example 1.
 Widget with user fullname and email